spiffe/helm-charts-hardened/charts/spire/README.md

 ### 0.24.X

-We havd added the remaining options needed for the SPIRE Server sql data store plugin.
-We have removed spire-server.dataStore.sql.plugin_data as it is no longer needed.
+We have added the remaining options needed for the SPIRE Server SQL data store plugin.
+We have removed `spire-server.dataStore.sql.plugin_data` section as it is no longer needed.
 If you are using it, please migrate your settings to the ones under spire-server.dataStore.sql.

 ### 0.23.X